adamgreenough/ava/docs/admin.md

 ## Creating Your First User

-Since there's no database, users are stored in a simple config file.
+Since there's no database, users are stored in a config file.
 Use the CLI to create one:

 ```bash
 ./ava user:add admin@example.com yourpassword "Your Name"
 ```

-This creates a secure `app/config/users.php` file (which is ignored by Git, so your secrets stay safe).
+This creates a secure `app/config/users.php` file.
+If you're using version control, this file is gitignored by default to keep your credentials safe.

+**Password Security:** Your password is hashed using [bcrypt](https://en.wikipedia.org/wiki/Bcrypt)—a strong, industry-standard algorithm.
+The file stores only the hash, not your actual password, so even if someone accesses the file, they can't recover your password.

 ## Features